Herbert von Karajan

 Supported by ROLEX

-The winner, who will be decided by the jury after the last concert, can look forward to prize money of €15,000 and an invitation to the 2024 Salzburg Festival, where they will conduct the Award Winner’s Concert in the Felsenreitschule.
+The winner can look forward to the prize money of €15,000 and an invitation to the 2026 Salzburg Festival, where they will conduct the Award Winner’s Concert in the Felsenreitschule.

 A glance at the history of the competition shows that the Young Conductors Award often presents the first opportunity to encounter the top conductors of tomorrow.
-Past winners include Mirga Gražinytė-Tyla, Lorenzo Viotti or Maxime Pascal.
+Past winners include Mirga Gražinytė-Tyla, Maxime Pascal or Lorenzo Viotti, who return regularly to the festival und thus write new chapters in its history.

 Rehearsal Day